 Honored Recipient of the Senior Faculty Award 2013

-Her career in dance performance and choreography includes featured solo performances throughout the USA as well as membership in many New York City based dance companies.
-Professor Mapp's choreographic works have been presented Downtown/NYC Arts Festival at Gallery Henoch and Joyce Soho, 550 Broadway Festival, Irvington Town Hall Theatre, Joseph Papp's Public Theatre, Carnegie Recital Hall, Dixon Place Theatre, Portland Performing Arts Center, the Riverside Arts Festival and the Universal Jazz Coalition Central Park Dances among other venues.
+Her career in dance performance and choreography included featured solo performances throughout the USA as well as membership in many New York City based dance companies.
+Professor Mapp's choreographic works had been presented Downtown/NYC Arts Festival at Gallery Henoch and Joyce Soho, 550 Broadway Festival, Irvington Town Hall Theatre, Joseph Papp's Public Theatre, Carnegie Recital Hall, Dixon Place Theatre, Portland Performing Arts Center, the Riverside Arts Festival and the Universal Jazz Coalition Central Park Dances among other venues.

 She created the innovative Art at Noon and Art after Noon Series of Performance Events and has produced numerous guest artists on these and other concerts.
 Artists include dancers from the New York City Ballet, Alvin Ailey American Dance Theatre, Esme Boyce ,Merce Cunningham R.U.G.S Dancers, Martha Graham II Dancers, Peter Pucci and Dancers, Jennifer Conley, Kuan Hui Chew, Kitty Lunn/ Infinity Dance, Catherine Tharin and dancers, Ze'eva Cohen, Claire Porter, Belinda McGuire, Rebecca Stenn, Jody Sperling, Amador/Oakes Dance Collective, Bill Young and Dancers, Paul Taylor II Dancers, Max Pollak/Rumba Tap, Parul Shah Kathak Dance and Zvidance.